ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 {: #configureBackupjobSQLDB}
 {: help}

 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
-You can create a backup job for one or more databases in a SQL Server instance.
+You can create a backup job for one or more databases in an SQL Server instance.
 The backup job specifies which databases to back up, and where to save the backup data.
-You can also back up a SharePoint 2013 or 2010 database with a SQL Server plug-in job.
+You can also back up a SharePoint 2013 or 2010 database with an SQL Server plug-in job.
 However, an SQL Server plug-in job cannot include databases from multiple SQL Server instances.

-When you create a SQL Server database backup job, you must specify the Windows&reg; administrator or SQL Server administrator credentials that allow the {{site.data.keyword.cloud_notm}} Agent to connect to the instance where you are backing up databases.
+When you create an SQL Server database backup job, you must specify the Windows&reg; administrator or SQL Server administrator credentials that allow the {{site.data.keyword.cloud_notm}} Agent to connect to the instance where you are backing up databases.

 To back up the data, you can run the backup job manually or schedule the job to run.
 When scheduling or running a job, you can specify whether to back up the database, the transaction logs, or both.